evanbills/rh_cve_report/README.md

 Version 0.1.1 - February 19, 2015
 - Fixed issue where statements weren't being reported correctly
 - Fixed issue where strings with "**" were causing directory information to be printed instead of the asterisk characters themselves

+Version 0.1.2 - February 23, 2015
+- Converted script to use Python's Beautiful Soup and requests
+- If you are missing either of those modules, install with:
+		'pip install requests'
+				or
+		'pip install bs4'  #for Beautiful Soup